Skip to main content

 CDC for Microsoft SQL Server

 Microsoft SQL Server CDC integrations capture row-level changes from SQL Server tables in real time using Debezium-based Change Data Capture.
 Use them for data synchronization, audit logging, and event-driven workflows that must react to database inserts, updates, and deletes without polling.
+This page covers creating the integration, configuring the service and listener, and adding event handlers for insert, update, delete and read events.

 Prerequisites